Dublin landmarks

 Parnell Square

-The square was once the center of an affluent part of the city, but has since run down.
-Nevertheless, you can still find important sights here.
-The Gate Theater was founded in 1928.
-Originally it was a dining room in the Rotunda Hospital.
+The square was once the centre of a wealthy district, but has now become somewhat run down.
+Nevertheless, there are still important sights to be found here.
+The Gate Theatre was founded in 1928.
+It was originally a dining room in the Rotunda Hospital.
 Today, contemporary international plays are performed there.
-Many famous actors earned their early laurels here, including James Mason and Orson Welles.
+Many famous actors earned their first laurels here, including James Mason and Orson Welles.

-The Rotunda Hospital stands in the middle of the square.
-It was Europe's first maternity hospital and was founded in 1745 by Dr. Bartholomew Mosse founded.
-On the east side of the building is the Rotunda, from which it owes its name.
+The Rotunda Hospital is located in the middle of the square.
+It was Europe's first maternity hospital and was founded in 1745 by Dr. Bartholomew Mosse.
+On the eastern side of the building is the Rotunda, from which it takes its name.
 Events and concerts were organized here to raise money for the hospital.
 Franz Liszt gave a concert in 1843.

 The Garden of Remembrance is dedicated to the men and women who gave their lives for Irish freedom.
-This is where some of the leaders were held before being taken to Kilmainham Prison.
-President Eamon de Valera opened the park in 1966 to commemorate the 50th anniversary of the Easter Rising.
+It was here that some of the leaders were held before being taken to Kilmainham Prison.
+President Eamon de Valera finally opened the park in 1966 on the 50th anniversary of the Easter Rising.

-Dublin's Writers' Museum opened in 1991 in two 18th-century buildings.
-House #18 is dedicated to writers such as Jonathan Swift, Oscar Wilde, WBYeats, Bernard Shaw and James Joyce.
-House No. 19 serves as a meeting place for contemporary poets and for poetry readings.
+Dublin's Writers' Museum was opened in 1991 in two 18th century houses.
+House number 18 is dedicated to writers such as Jonathan Swift, Oscar Wilde, WBYeats, Bernard Shaw and James Joyce.
+House number 19 serves as a meeting place for contemporary poets as well as for poetry readings.

 Abbey Theater